BCPhA Conference Speakers: May 1, 2026

 Our 2026 Annual Conference will be taking place in the Coal Harbour area of Vancouver, British Columbia, on the traditional territories of the Sḵwx̱wú7mesh (Squamish), the xʷməθkʷəy̓əm (Musqueam), and səlilwətaɬ (Tsleil-Waututh) Nations.

-We thank the Squamish Nation for opening our conference with a territorial welcome and drum performance.
+We thank the Squamish Nation for opening our conference with a territorial welcome.

 9:30–10:30 a.m.
 Keynote Address Pulling Together: How Purpose and Connection Create Stronger Teams